joinFAUN/course-sample/README.md

 # How to publish a course on FAUN

+TL;DR:

 Publishing a course on FAUN is as easy as writing markdown with some simple rules.
-Here are some simple steps to get you started.
+Host your course on GitHub, GitLab, or BitBucket, add markdown files with proper headings, include images (png and jpg) in the "images" folder (or a folder of your choice), create a main.yaml file in the root of your repository to specify the course files, zip all the files together, and upload the zip file on FAUN to publish your course.

 ## 1. Use GitHub, GitLab, or BitBucket to host your course or work locally